 - Collect email addresses on your old giveaway pages by triggering FOMO.

-- Create on-site messages for hyper-targeted and well-planned e-commerce giveaways.
+- Create onsite campaigns for hyper-targeted and well-planned e-commerce giveaways.

 On a final note, be mindful about GDPR regulations when you’re hosting a giveaway in Europe.
 Make sure you openly get entrants’ consent for data collection and ask if they want to be added to an email list.